 While Divi makes it even easier to build a unique WordPress website than ever before, for those that require even more control, the upgrade sees the arrival of a new Custom CSS tab.
 This feature has been added to all of the modules, sections, and rows of the builder.

-As part of the improvements that have been made to the theme for version 2.0, the Divi theme now includes three unique section types, 20 column structures, and 33 robust modules.
-The gives you even more options for adding column-based layouts to your posts and pages, while also having access to more modules or page elements that can be inserted into those layouts.
+As part of the improvements that have been made to the theme for version 5.0, the Divi theme now includes three unique section types, 20 column structures, and 33 robust modules.
+This gives you even more options for adding column-based layouts to your posts and pages, while also having access to more modules or page elements that can be inserted into those layouts.

 Other improvements and upgrades include an enhanced drag and drop page builder that makes the original version even easier to use and more powerful.
 The header section of the theme has also been revamped to give you more customization options, while the navigation options to have been updated to include an optional vertical navigation area.